How To Optimize Your Off Page Seo Strategy To Drive More Traffic

 Lack of local citations

-Local citations (also known as NAP citations) are written references about your business location that can help Google determine where your business is located.
+Local citations (NAP citations) are written references about your business location that can help Google determine where your business is located.
 This information can be found on sites like Yelp and Yellowpages, and if it’s missing or not up to date, then Google may not include your site in their results.

 To check for this, use a tool like Moz Local and look at the number of citations your website has.
-If it’s low or nonexistent, you may want to reach out to local businesses and ask them to list you as a business reference.
+If it’s low or nonexistent, you may want to contact local businesses and ask them to list you as a business reference.

 The site is outdated, or there are no images